Table of Contents

 - Employers must have a valid reason to terminate an employment contract.

 - Statutory severance pay varies depending on an employee’s duration of employment.

 - For each calendar year, employees on a five-day working week receive a statutory allowance of 20 to 26 days of leave, whereas employees on a six-day working week are entitled to 24 to 31 working days, depending on their years of service.
 Increased annual leave may be authorized by legislation, such as due to employees with disabilities or collective labor agreements.

-- Maternity leave is 17 weeks in Greece: 8 weeks before childbirth and 9 weeks afterward.
+- Maternity leave in Greece is 17 weeks: 8 weeks before childbirth and 9 weeks afterward.
 Maternity benefit includes a minimum of two-thirds of mother’s earnings during maternity leave.

 - Paternity leave is 2 days in Greece and fathers are entitled to their full wage by their employer during their leave.

-- Pursuant to article 5, paragraph 3 of Law No. 2112/1920, short-term sick leave is considered an absence that lasts up to:
+- Pursuant to article 5, paragraph 3 of Law No. 2112/1920, short-term sick leave in Greece is considered an absence that lasts up to:

 - One month for employees with up to four years of service

 - Three months for employees with four to 10 years of service